-Visiting an apartment
+Visiting an Apartment

 Develop your questions in advance

 If you usually have time to ask your questions, it is enough to be a little stressed, to make the visit with a talkative agent or to have a blank to miss essential information.
 The best thing to do is to prepare your questions in advance.
 When was the elevator brought up to standard?
-Are there many resident owners in the building?
+Are there any resident owners in the building?
 Has any work already been voted on?
 Is the heating individual, collective, gas or electric?

 Ask for the plan of the apartment

 Sometimes the agency or the owner will only provide you with photographs of the apartment.
 In this case, do not hesitate to ask for the plan beforehand.
-It will give you a precise idea of the number of rooms, the layout and the location of the load-bearing walls and partitions.
+It will give you a precise idea of the number of rooms, the layout, and the location of the load-bearing walls and partitions.

 You will find it easier to understand the volume and what changes are possible.
 Be careful not to project yourself with too much structural work.
 If technically (for a fee) almost everything can be done today, you will need the agreement of the co-ownership to demolish load-bearing walls.
 A single refusal and your dreams will be ruined!